As a recruiter, you are probably all too familiar with the situation.

 When a candidate drops off, reopening the job and restarting sourcing will no doubt be your immediate priorities, but this is also a good time to introspect.

-While these are some things that you can fix to make your hiring process and candidate experience fool-proof, know that sometimes ghosting is simply not a one-person problem, and is out of your hands.
+While these are some things that you can fix to make your hiring process fool-proof and deliver a positive candidate experience, know that sometimes ghosting is simply not a one-person problem, and is out of your hands.
 Sometimes candidates will fail to show up/reply to multiple interviews or calls, even after you get everything right in your recruiting process.
 Worse still, ghosting employees who accept your offer but don’t mind not showing up to work.
 Know that they may just not be dependable, and give yourself some credit for sidestepping an unreliable candidate.

 Want to put a stop to ghosting and engage candidates more effectively?
 Chat with our experts to learn how technology can help!